-Depending on your situation, a rescue plan can be quite simple.
+Depending on your situation, a rescue plan can be simple.
 The idea is that you have to have thought it through ahead of time, and documented it somehow.
-And of course, your crew needs to have the training and competency to carry our your rescue plan.
+And of course, your crew needs to have the training and competency to carry out your rescue plan.

 Types of Rescue Plans

-A self rescue is the easiest and fastest type of rescue.
-It’s taught in IWCA safety training, and used by many safe and reputable window cleaning companies.
-It’s useful in chair work (aka RDS) when your main line fails and you are hanging from your rope grab or if your scaffolding gets stuck.
+Self-rescue is the easiest and fastest type of rescue.
+It’s taught in IWCA safety training and used by many safe and reputable window cleaning companies.
+It’s useful in chair work (aka RDS) when your main line fails, and you are hanging from your rope grab or if your scaffolding gets stuck.

 Fixed Lower Rescue